LunaticInAHat/liboodle/README.md

  - A symbol-coder
  - An LZ77-style dictionary compressor

-Each of these units will be detailed, in the following sections, along with a general description of how the scheme is employed.
+Each of these units will be detailed in the following sections, along with a general description of how the scheme is employed.

 As a high-level remark, this document will make repeated reference to "the [0.0, 1.0) interval", and "the fixed-point representation of 1.0".
 Readers unfamiliar with the basic premises of arithmetic coders would likely be benefited by performing some amount of research into them, as the Oodle1 symbol decoder is quite similar to an arithmetic coder, and this document will not explain those concepts.
 To readers familiar with arithmetic coders, the significance of the [0.0, 1.0) interval and fixed-point representation of real numbers will be clear.

-Additionally, while this document will generally reference the 1.0 value as such, the fixed-point representation that Oodle1 has chosen for 1.0, is 0x4000.
+Additionally, while this document will generally reference the 1.0 value as such, the fixed-point representation that Oodle1 has chosen for 1.0 is 0x4000.
 All references to 0.0 imply the integer value 0, and all references to 1.0 imply the integer value 0x4000.
 At no point in the Oodle1 compression scheme are floating-point values or operations used; all values and operations are integer, lying in the range [0, 0x4000].
 Nevertheless, for the purposes of remaining focused on the fundamental concepts of Oodle1, rather than its concrete implementation, most references will be to the 0.0 and 1.0 values.

 ## Bitstream Layer ##